marcofiset/flute/README.md

 ### On its way :

- - More unit tests!
+ - More unit tests for rules.
- - Composer support
+ - Composer support.
- - Register error messages in the validator upon failed validation
+ - Register error messages in the validator upon failed validation.
  - Conditional conditions!
-(Run a rule only when some condition is met)
+(Run a rule only when some condition is met).

-### Known bugs :
+ - Allow to customize how extended rules are parsed, instead of evaluating them all together with a logical `and`.

- - Multi-level rule extending not supported.
+ - Magic functions for accessing args passed to the rule.